AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Show the Filter DNS requests setting

-When this feature is enabled, in the *Settings ➝ Filtering ➝ Network ➝ Proxy ➝ Proxy server ➝ Add proxy server* section, the string *Filter DNS requests* appears with the switch opposite it.
-By toggling the switch, you can enable filtering of DNS requests that pass through the proxy.
+When this feature is enabled, the string *Filter DNS requests* appears in the *Settings ➝ Filtering ➝ Network ➝ Proxy ➝ Proxy server ➝ Add proxy server* section with the switch next to it.
+By toggling the switch, you can enable filtering of DNS requests passing through the proxy.

 ### Protection